Rival Koreas conduct provocative drills along their tense sea boundary, escalating animosities

-SEOUL, South Korea (AP) — The rival Koreas fired artillery rounds into the sea as part of provocative drills along their disputed sea boundary on Friday, in violation of the fragile 2018 inter-Korean military agreement.
+SEOUL, South Korea (AP) — The rival Koreas fired artillery rounds into the sea as part of provocative drills along their disputed sea boundary Friday, in violation of the fragile 2018 inter-Korean agreement, and threatened strong responses against each other if provoked.

-The firing exercises are expected to escalate tensions on the Korean Peninsula.
-Experts say North Korea will likely intensify a run of weapons tests and its warlike rhetoric ahead of South Korea's parliamentary elections in April and the U.S. presidential election in November.
+The development is expected to escalate tensions on the Korean Peninsula.
+The last two years have seen North Korea performing a record number of missile tests and South Korea and the U.S. expanding their defense exercises in a tit-for-tat cycle.
+Experts say North Korea will likely intensify a run of weapons tests ahead of the U.S. presidential election in November.

 Joint Chiefs of Staff spokesperson Lee Sung Joon told a televised briefing that the North’s artillery firing was “an act of provocation that threatens peace and heightens tensions on the Korean Peninsula.”
 Lee said South Korea suffered no damage.

-In a tit-for-tat step, South Korea had its troops on two border islands fire artillery rounds south of the sea boundary later Friday, but North Korea's military didn't immediately respond.
-South Korea's Defense Ministry said the military will maintain a firm readiness to strongly punish any provocations by North Korea.
+In a corresponding step, South Korea's Defense Ministry said it had its troops on two border islands fire artillery rounds south of the sea boundary later Friday.
+Local media said South Korea fired 400 rounds.
+A Defense Ministry statement said the military will maintain a firm readiness to strongly punish any provocations by North Korea.

+North Korea's military later said that its firing drills were “a sort of natural countermeasure” against the South's other military drills earlier this week.
+It said “the military gangsters" of South Korea must not shift blame for tensions to the North.

+“If the enemies commit an act which may be regarded as a provocation under the pretext of so-called counteraction, the (North) Korean People's Army will show tough counteraction on an unprecedented level,” the KPA's General Staff said in a statement.

 The Koreas’ poorly marked western sea boundary witnessed bloody naval clashes in 1999, 2002 and 2009.
 The North’s alleged torpedoing of a South Korean warship killed 46 South Korean sailors in March 2010, and the North’s artillery bombardment of Yeonpyeong Island — one of the five border islands where the evacuation order was issued on Friday — killed four South Koreans in November 2010.

-The 2018 agreement requires the two Koreas to halt live-fire exercises and aerial surveillance in buffer and no-fly zones that they established along their border.
+The 2018 agreement — reached during a short-lived era of reconciliation between the two Koreas, requires them to halt live-fire exercises and aerial surveillance in buffer and no-fly zones established along their border.
 But the deal is in danger of collapsing after both Koreas took steps to breach the accord amid bickering over the North's first successful military spy satellite launch in November.

 South Korea resumed front-line aerial surveillance in protest at the North's satellite launch.
 North Korea responded that it would deploy powerful weapons at the border and won't abide by the 2018 deal any longer.
 South Korea later accused North Korea of restoring front-line guard posts that it had dismantled under the 2018 deal.